It doesn’t matter if you have a huge vegetable garden or just a pot on an apartment balcony – you CAN grow sweet potatoes. I’m going to show you how.

 Once you’ve established your very OWN crop of sweet potatoes you can use your own sweet potatoes for producing slips year after year.

 - If you want to try growing sweet potato slips from grocery store sweet potatoes, check for cold damage on them.
 Cold damage doesn’t show up until a few days after the sweet potato has been exposed to below 55 degree temperatures.
 On the inside (which you can’t see) the sweet potato will have dark spots.
 On the outside the sweet potato will have dark discoloured spots and lesions.

 THE OLD WAY

 Slips are those vines growing out of the sweet potato.
 Each individual slip get plucked off the potato and planted in the ground.

 Growing Sweet Potato Slips the Old Way

-This year instead of starting my sweet potatoes in jars of water like I normally do, I tried something new.
+So a few years ago instead of starting my sweet potatoes in jars of water like I normally do, I tried something new.
 I planted them in a pan of soil.
 Nothing fancy, just an aluminium roasting pan from the dollar store that I poked holes in the bottom of for drainage.
 Then I sat it on a seedling heat pad and waited.

 THE NEW WAY

 1. Place whole sweet potato(s) lengthwise in a pan of soil so the soil comes halfway up the side of potato.